Castalia’s blog

 Voluntary Carbon Market Image

-Castalia and The University of Colorado collaborated on a research project to assess how voluntary carbon markets can help in reducing emissions from the water sector while contributing to the achievement of SDG 6, ‘safe water and sanitation for all’.
+Castalia and The University of Colorado collaborated on a research project to assess how voluntary carbon markets for water can help reduce emissions from the water sector while contributing to SDG 6, ‘safe water and sanitation for all’.
 The work was commissioned by The Sustainable Markets Initiative, WaterAid’s Resilient Water Accelerator, HSBC, VCMI, and Gold Standard

 As part of the study, we assessed the potential of emissions reduction in various water sub-sectors.
 According to our findings, if we maximize the use of voluntary carbon markets in the sub-sectors with the highest verifiable potential for emissions reductions, we could achieve over 445 million tons of CO₂e emissions reduction annually.
-This could yield $1.7 billion in carbon revenues annually, potentially mobilizing an additional $10.6 billion over the next 10 years for water sector investment.
+This could yield $1.7 billion in carbon revenues annually.
+Furthermore, this could potentially mobilize an additional $10.6 billion over the next 10 years for water sector investment.

 In 2021, the global voluntary carbon market transacted 500 million tons of CO₂e.
 Materializing the full potential for voluntary carbon credits from water services could almost double the size of the global voluntary carbon market.